Difference Between Compensatory and Punitive Damages in Rock Hill

 - The defendant’s ability to pay

-When punitive damages are awarded, the trial court reviews the jury’s decision to ensure an award is not excessive or inappropriate.
+When these damages are awarded, the trial court reviews the jury’s decision to ensure an award is not excessive or inappropriate.
 In actions with multiple defendants, punitive damages may vary from defendant to defendant, with each defendant responsible only for their own losses.

-Caps on Punitive Damages in Rock Hill
+Caps on Damages in Rock Hill

 South Carolina law says that punitive damages awards cannot exceed three times the amount of compensatory damages or $500,000, whichever is greater.
 This limitation cannot be disclosed to a jury.

-If the jury returns a verdict for punitive damages that exceed the maximum amount specified, the trial court will first determine whether financial gain motivated the offense and whether the defendant may be convicted of a felony.
-If the trial court determines that either of these factors listed apply, then punitive damages cannot exceed four times the amount of compensatory damages or $2 million, whichever is greater.
+If the jury returns a verdict for damages that exceed the maximum amount specified, the trial court will first determine whether financial gain motivated the offense and whether the defendant may be convicted of a felony.
+If the trial court determines that either of these factors listed apply, then these damages cannot exceed four times the amount of compensatory damages or $2 million, whichever is greater.

 However, there is no cap on punitive damages when a trial court determines if one of the following apply: